elixir-lang/elixir-lang.github.com/_posts/2017-07-25-elixir-v1-5-0-released.markdown

 ## Calendar improvements

-This release brings further improvements to Calendar types.
-It adds arithmetic and others functions to `Time`, `Date`, `NaiveDateTime` and `Datetime` as well as conversion between different calendars.
+Elixir introduced the [Calendar](https://elixir-lang.org/blog/2016/06/21/elixir-v1-3-0-released/) module with the underlying  `Time`, `Date`, `NaiveDateTime` and `Datetime` data types.
+We are glad to announce we consider the base Calendar API to be finished in Elixir v1.5.
+This release includes many enhancements, such as `Date.range/2` and the ability to convert between different calendars.

 ## Summing up

 The full list of changes is available in our [release notes](https://github.com/elixir-lang/elixir/releases/tag/v1.5.0).
 Don't forget to check [the Install section](/install.html) to get Elixir installed and our [Getting Started guide](http://elixir-lang.org/getting-started/introduction.html) to learn more.

-**Note**: this post is currently in draft but it has been published since folks were linking to the release notes instead of the proper announcement.
-Screenshots and videos of some the features above will be added throughout the day.